 History class

 In the fourth grade, my teacher often asked the class to read a chapter in one of our textbooks.
 When we were done reading she had something fun for us.
-I watched as all the fast readers speed through the chapter and ran off to have fun.
+I watched as all the fast readers sped through the chapter and ran off to have fun.
 I was always left plundering through the chapter reading even slower when distracted by the fun at the back of the room.

 These mandatory reading times were torture.
 A boy and girl also slow readers were usually by my side saving me from total humiliation.
 I hadn’t yet learned to cheat.
 I never cheated by looking at others’ answers or sticking a paper up my sleeve, but I learned to pretend I’d read what the teacher required.
 If I needed to understand something I read it at home.